VJQuiles/React_IP_Address_Tracker/README.md

+# 🚧 Under Construction 🚧

+Currently, the application is able to render the map to a default location, and the api is able to fetch and show the information.
+I still have to get the marker and popup to show up, dynamically update the map with the coordinates from the api call, and fix the ui to have a header and display information in the appropiate locations

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.